Bing Ads

 Chapter 5: Adult CPR: Airway And Rescue Breathing for Adults

-When you encounter a cardiopulmonary resuscitation CPR situation, know how to perform chest compressions and perform rescue breathing technique to save a life.
+When you encounter a cardiopulmonary resuscitation CPR situation, know how to perform chest compressions and perform rescue breathing techniques to save a life.
+This rescue breathing for adults helps to save lives within minutes of the cardiac arrest emergency.

 Adult CPR: Airway And Rescue Breaths Video: